lindleyw/autonav/readme.txt

 = How do I set the thumbnail for a page? =

+In Wordpress 2.9 and later, the thumbnail you choose in the page's edit screen becomes the default thumbnail.
+If you do not choose a thumbnail there (or in Wordpress versions below 2.9), the attached image with the lowest order (chosen in the Gallery section of the page's image attachment dialog) becomes the default thumbnail.

-By default, the thumbnail for a child page is assumed to be its first attached image.
-If you wish to override this, create a Custom Field called subpage_thumb for the page.
+You can override the default thumbnail by creating a Custom Field called subpage_thumb for the page.
 Set it to either a URL:

     http://www.example.com/images/thumbnail3.jpg